wdgdc/Jarvis/readme.txt

 == Changelog ==

+= 1.0.4 =
+* fix the autoloader to support web roots with underscore characters

 = 1.0.3 =
 * exclude hidden taxonomies from the search results and implement a new jarvis/taxonomies filter the list of taxonomies to be included in the search